 - Pay the evaluation fee and wait for the completion of the evaluation process.

 - Review the evaluation report once it is completed and check if your credentials meet the requirements.
+It is important to note that the credential evaluation report is advisory, and the final recognition decision is made by the receiving institution.

 - If any discrepancies or missing documents are identified, provide additional information or correct any errors as needed.